 Knowing your business inside and out will greatly improve your odds of landing in the C-suite.
 As Berger and his colleagues discovered, “Working across job functions, like marketing or finance, provides the well-rounded understanding of business operations that are needed to become an executive.
 Each additional job function provides a boost that’s, on average, equal to three years of work experience.”

 MBAs (and where you get one) are important

-The final piece of the puzzle: The MBA.
+It’s the final piece of the puzzle: the MBA.
 They’re expensive and time-consuming to earn.
 But the numbers indicate that they’re worth the investment — as long as you attend the right school.
 “Having an MBA from a top five program (per U.S. News and World Report) provides a net boost that’s equivalent to 13 years of work experience.
 In contrast, a non-top-ranked MBA provides a net boost of only five years,” Berger writes.

 As far as other advanced degrees?
 They help, but not as much as an MBA.
 So, if you’re serious about making it to the C-suite, an MBA should be on your to-do list.